ubisoft/ubisoft-laforge-FFHQ-UV-Intrinsics/readme.md

 ## License

-**FFHQ-Intrinsic** can only be used for research purpose.
+**FFHQ-UV-Intrinsics** can only be used for research purpose.
 Please refer to the license.txt file for more details.

 © [2023] Ubisoft Entertainment.
 All Rights Reserved